If you or someone you know have a history of trauma and experience symptoms lasting months, it might be time to consider trauma therapy.

 With the unusual physical nature of trauma, trauma survivors often have difficult, confusing, or complicated feelings about their bodies or physical abilities.
 To correct this compound problem, physical practices help those facing traumas develop a more positive outlook.

 Through yoga classes and physical fitness exercises, patients can further the healing process.
-These allow clients to free more stress, direct energy to useful activities, release pleasurable endorphins, and gain a new sense of mastery over their bodies.
+These allow veterans to free more stress, direct energy to useful activities, release pleasurable endorphins, and gain a new sense of mastery over their bodies.